Jordan-Glass/shuttle/content/_index.md

 Shuttle is a fork of Apollo, which is created and maintained by not-matthias.
 You can find that theme [here](https://github.com/not-matthias/apollo).

+# Licensing

+This theme is licensed under MIT, the text of which is available in [the `LICENSE` file](https://github.com/Jordan-Glass/shuttle/blob/main/LICENSE).
+This is because it is forked from Apollo, which is licensed under MIT.

+This excludes content in `static/fonts`.
+Archivo, Cascadia Code and Oswald are licensed under the OFL.
+The text of this is available in each font folder.

 # Features

 - [Light, dark, and auto themes](@/posts/configuration.md#theme-mode-theme)